Mountsorrel Railway: History

-Construction started around November 1859 on a line 1.5 mi long.
+Authorised by the Mountsorrel Railway Act 1859 (22 & 23 Vict. c. lv), construction started around November 1859 on a line 1.5 mi long.
 It ran from the local quarries of the Mountsorrel Granite Company at the north west of Mountsorrel, through the village on an embankment 20 ft high, crossing the turnpike road on an iron girder bridge of 39 ft span, over the River Soar on a viaduct of 5 arches (the largest being 80 ft in width) and then on an embankment to the Midland Railway, half a mile south of Barrow-upon-Soar railway station.
 The engineer was Mr. Addison of London, the contractor was Mr. Herbert of Leicester and the cost of construction was £18,000.

 By the turn of the century there were eight-and-a-half miles of track serving the local quarries, now owned by Tarmac.

 The line was extended and by 1898 ran from the Great Central Railway at Swithland Sidings.

 The line fell out of use in the 1950s, the track was taken up in the 1960s, and most of the route was abandoned.
 Part of the 'main-line' is now covered by a conveyor belt which runs from Mountsorrel Quarry to the site of the junction on the Midland Main Line, near Barrow upon Soar.
 The conveyor belt replaced the original railway in the 1970s.